appforeach/framework-dotnet/readme.md

 ## Overview

-Framework allows to create a business operation definition that is clean from any infrastructure services and is easily unit testable.
+Framework allows to create a business operation definition that is free from any infrastructure services and is easily unit testable.

 ```C#
 public class CreateInvoiceCommand